by Michael T. Murray, Veritext

 Consensus #45: “Life Care Plans shall be individualized.”

-Consensus #54: “Life Care Planners shall research condition, resources, services, and costs.
+Consensus #54: “Life Care Planners shall research condition, resources, services, and costs.”

 Consensus #61: “Life Care Plans shall include an annotated list of requested and reviewed data/sources.”

-Consensus #69: “Life Care Planners shall utilize protocols for cost research.
+Consensus #69: “Life Care Planners shall utilize protocols for cost research.”
+(Consensus Statements and standards of practice represent such protocols.)

-Consensus #70: “Life Care Planners shall gather geographically relevant and representative prices.
+Consensus #70: “Life Care Planners shall gather geographically relevant and representative prices.”

 Consensus #85: “Best Practices for identifying costs in life care plans include: